Skip to content

 Offline Sync Fails

-Queue actions, retry every 10s when connectivity returns
+Queue actions, retry on a backoff when connectivity returns

 Low Light Detection